akpingel/sphinx-template/source/firstDraft/index.rst

 Top-level Statements
 ~~~~~~~~~~~~~~~~~~~~

-Top-level statements was included in this release to reduce irrelevant code.
+Top-level statements were included in this release to reduce irrelevant code.
 The previous version of a simple "Hello world!" program would be the following: [#f8]_

   .. code-block:: c#